hochwagenlab/ChIPseq_functions/ChIPseq_Pipeline_hybrid_genome/README.md

 * Change the existing email address to your own in all files (replace "X" by your user name):
     * `find . -type f | xargs sed -i 's/lv38@nyu.edu/X@nyu.edu/g'`
-* Point to the location of the `sbatch` file when subimittting the job (as in the examples below)
+* Point to the location of the `sbatch` file when submittting the job (as in the examples below)

 #### Example job submission: